Self-consistent modelling and qualitative comparison of mildly relativistic runaway electron dynamics with a closed flux surface formation model during tokamak startup: Discussion and conclusions

 \section{Discussion and conclusions}

 Startup RE current has been often modelled by assuming $v_{RE}=c$ \cite{Gribov2018EPS, Hoppe2022JPP, Matsuyama2022NF, deVries2025NF}.
 In this work, we developed the model of mildly relativistic REs to describe startup REs and verified it by showing agreement with the kinetic simulation.
 This model can be simplified to the reduced-kinetic form while reasonably preserving the mildly relativistic feature ($v_{RE}\neq c$).
 In DYON-RE, we implement the reduced model into DYON \cite{Kim2022NF}.
-The binary nature \cite{Lee2024PRL, Lee2026JPP} is also considered in the primary RE generation as an ad-hoc manner.
+The binary nature of collisions between fast electrons and neutral \cite{Lee2024PRL, Lee2026JPP} is also considered in the primary RE generation as an ad-hoc manner.
 Furthermore, two RE populations are introduced in an open and closed magnetic configuration and their confinements are separately described to account for the transition in dominant confinement mechanisms during CFSF.
 In conclusion, our treatment primarily improves startup RE modellings by elaborating the fluid RE current and resolving the startup RE transport.

-This work leads to two main advances up on the first validation activity attempted in Ref \cite{deVries2025NF}.
+This work leads to two main advances building upon previous efforts taking the first steps towards validation in Ref \cite{deVries2025NF}.
 First, the model itself has been improved: DYON-RE now incorporates the full-electromagnetic model and mildly relativistic RE model, enabling it to capture the listed features in the above paragraph.
 Second, a qualitative comparison with the measured ECE emission characteristics has been performed with additional dedicated analyses using the KIAT and SYNO codes.
 The linear analysis of kinetic instability and synthetic reconstruction of the radiation temperature indirectly show that the evolutions of RE density predicted by DYON-RE are consistent with the measured ECE signatures in KSTAR ohmic discharges: It qualitatively explains strong destabilization, mildly bursting behavior and stabilization of modes.
 Although the obtained solution cannot be regarded as unique, we demonstrate that a solution exists which can qualitatively explain the experimental observations.
 However, since this is not a \textit{quantitative} validation in a strict sense, particular caution is required when performing predictive simulations for future devices such as ITER or CPD.